eficode-academy/istio-katas/001-basic-traffic-routing.md

 kubectl apply -f 001-basic-traffic-routing/start/name-vs.yaml
 ```

-Observe the traffic flow in Kiali using the **versioned app graph**.
-It may
+Go to **Graph** menu item in Kiali and select the **Versioned app graph**
+from the drop down menu and observe the traffic flow.
+It may take a minute
-take a minute before fully complete but you should see the traffic being routed
+before fully complete but you should see the traffic being routed to the
-to the `name-v1` **service**.
+`name-v1` **service**.

 > :bulb: Make sure to select `Idle Edges` and `Service Nodes` in the Display
-drop down.
+> drop down.

 ![Basic virtual service route](images/basic-route-vs.png)